briankabiro/100-days-of-code/log.md

 **Today's Progress**: Started the Tic Tac Toe app and laid out some boilerplate **Thoughts**:Learning by building is the best kind of learning, forces you to use what you read **Link to work**:Tic Tac Toe app https://github.com/briankabiro/Tic-Tac-Toe/commit/5a38641f980bf122cfa8ac7f7dce0bbac45de63e

+### Day 7 : January 9, 2017
+**Today's Progress**: Tried to sort out the logic of the app but failed miserably **Thoughts**: If working on a project in a new language, better to read code and then try on my own instead of guessing **Link to work**: Tic Tac Toe app https://github.com/briankabiro/Tic-Tac-Toe/commit/8fd9282973c701601a52a546d988f8accca3a992